About SIU School of Medicine

 The SIU SOM exists for two reasons: 1) to improve the health care education delivery of health care and the health for the people of western, central, and southern Illinois.
 2) to advance the discipline of medicine.
 We do that by educating physicians, physician assistants and scientists, by researching the causes and cures of disease and by caring for people and communities through systems of care, the team at SIU School of Medicine strives to meet the Triple aim + 1: Health care and health care education that’s more effective, efficient, equitable and enjoyable.

 We are a small, community-based medical education institution providing education to undergraduate medical students, medical and surgical residents, fellowships.
 We also teach graduate degrees (master's and doctorates) in the basic sciences.
 We also offer a curriculum for physician assistant students, and programs for students to receive MD/JD and a MD/MPH degrees.
 We also offer a prepartory program called MEDPREP is also available for students who need prerequisites to medical school.
 Collectively, the school has graduated more than 5,000 medical professionals.

 SIU Medicine is the medical practice of SIU School of Medicine.
 More than 270 full-time faculty physicians work in seven clinical disciplines: family medicine, internal medicine, neurology, obstetrics/ gynecology, pediatrics, psychiatry and surgery.
 SIU Medicine integrates with the school’s educational programs to provide patients access to the most advanced care available.
 SIU Medicine clinics are located primarily in Springfield at the SIU Clinics/Richard H. Moy Building, Baylis Medical Building and the Carol Jo Vecchie Women & Children’s Center in St. John’s Hospital.
 Family medicine centers are also located in Carbondale, Decatur and Quincy.
-Additional clinics in orthopedics are in Quincy, and OB/GYN in Taylorville.
-SIU School of Medicine provides additional patient services at nine institutes and centers.
+Community Health Centers are also located in Jacksonville and Lincoln.
+SIU School of Medicine provides additional patient services at 12 institutes and centers.
 With these resources, patients from throughout Illinois and the Midwest have easy access to the full-range of services, from primary care to tertiary-level specialty care.
-These clinics handle more than 425,000 visits annually.
 Visit www.siumed.org.

 Make an appointment: Call 217-545-8000 or 800-342-5748.